what1s1ove/whatislove.dev/readme.md

 ## License

 This project is open source under the [MIT license](./LICENSE), which means you have access to the source code and can use it all, except design, to fit your own needs but don't have access to deploy.
+Blog posts (and other written content) are under [CC BY-SA 4.0](./LICENSE-content).